 Bitcoin is one of the most important and least understood systems of the financial technology world today.
 This is a better time to immerse oneself in the field and to find out more about how to trade than ever.
-This is because Bitcoin has been in the market for quite some time and it is consistently doing well.
+Bitcoin has been in the market for quite some time and it is consistently doing well.
 If you are a beginner and you want to start trading Bitcoin then you are in the right place.
 This is because everything you need to know is broken down in this article.

 Why should you participate in trading Bitcoin?